Frequently asked questions (FAQs)

 Where can I find out where my nearest grit bin is?

-You can look it up or Call Derbyshire on 01629 533190 and give us your postcode.
+Find your nearest grit bin or Call Derbyshire tel: 01629 533190 and give us your postcode.

 How do I report an empty or damaged grit bin?

 Make a note of the grit bin number displayed on the lid.

 Report a problem with a grit bin or Call Derbyshire tel: 01629 533190 or text: 86555.